 Phototherapy forms an essential part of our Vitiligo Re-Rigmentation Program.
 If eligible, all phototherapy sessions are bulk-billed and covered by Medicare.

 On average, at least 30 -50 treatments are needed before significant improvement is seen.
 You will need to attend at least two treatments a week, usually three or four.
 The areas of existing vitiligo are photographed prior to treatment and your progress is frequently monitored throughout the process.
-Phototherapy can not be used on clients with a personal or family history of melanoma and is not recommended for children under the age of 8.
+Phototherapy can not be used on patients with a personal or family history of melanoma and is not recommended for children under the age of 8.

 In general, 60-80% of patients respond well to photo-therapy.
 Patches on the trunk, upper limbs and face respond best, while areas on the hands and feet are more resistant to treatment.
 Long-standing vitiligo may also be more resistant to change.